status-im/nimbus-eth2/docs/the_nimbus_book/src/medalla-troubleshooting.md

 # Troubleshooting Medalla

 As it stands, we are continuously making improvements to both stability and memory usage.
 So please make sure you keep your client up to date!
 This means restarting your node and updating your software regularly from the `devel` branch (we recommend doing this at least once a day).
+If you can't find a solution to your problem here, feel free to hit us up on our [discord](https://discord.com/invite/XRxWahP)!

 > **Note:** While the `master` branch of the `nim-beacon-chain` repository is more stable, the latest updates happen in the `devel` branch which is (usually) merged into master every week on Tuesday.